cguldenschuh/Framework/README.md

    **bHoneycombMulti**, and **bMBlank** are single tiles.
-4. At the top of this sections are two important items:  bMount selects whether or not the mounting tabs are generated, and Mount_style slects either fully skeletonized or "blocking" style mounts are generated (see Tips section below)
+4. At the top of this sections are two important items:  bMount selects whether or not the mounting tabs are generated, and Mount_style slects either fully skeletonized, "blocking", or solid style mounts are generated (see Tips section below)
 5. "Build size parameters" has a few things for special purposes:
    - **TFACE** is the thickness of the face of the tile.
 My intention is that this makes the tile flush with the front of the faceplate.
 See Caveats.